Jerry W. Krupinski

-Jerry Krupinski is a Democratic politician who formerly served in the Ohio House of Representatives.
+Jerry Krupinski (February 27, 1941 – July 22, 2024) was a Democratic American politician who served in the Ohio House of Representatives from 1987 to 2000.
 A native of Steubenville, Ohio, Krupinski initially was elected to the Ohio House following the retirement of longtime Representative Arthur Bowers in 1986.

 By 1990, he was serving as the chairman of the House Public Utilities Committee, a capacity he would serve in until Democrats lost the majority in 1994.

 With term limits enacted in 1992, Krupinski was unable to run for another term in 2000.
 However, his wife, Eileen Krupinski, entered the race to succeed him, and ultimately won.
-In all Krupinski served fourteen years, or seven full terms, as a state representative.
+In all, Krupinski served fourteen years, or seven full terms, as a state representative.